rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207-02 2024Sp] Upcoming classes (Thurday, 2024-04-04)

+Dear CSC-207 Students,

+I hope you are well.

+I wanted to report on plans for upcoming classes.

+Friday: Doubly Linked Lists

+* We will spend class time doing lab.
+I will limit my start-of-class comments to give you time to get work done.
+* You should plan to work with your MP7 partner(s).
+* In praparation, you should do the reading on Doubly Linked Lists.  <https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Sp/readings/doubly-linked-lists.html>
+* You may want to review the reading on list iterators, which summarizes what we discussed on Wednesday. <https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Sp/readings/list-iterators.html>
+* You may want to read "Lists with Current Considered Harmful", which provides some explanation of why we use iterators rather than some alternatives. <http://csis.pace.edu/~bergin/papers/ListsWithCurrent.html>

+Monday: Array-Based Lists

+* Our class coincides with the eclipse.
+Hence, class will be "Do the lab on your own."
+I will determine a place that's easy to find me outside and you can come ask me questions.
+* Our lab will be on array-based lists.

+Wednesday: Sorting competition

+* Just what it says.
+We'll do a "March Madness" with your sorting algorithms.
+* Everyone should encourage Elene to write one, too.
+* You have nothing to do in preparation for this class.

+Friday next, Ethics

+* We will read and discuss the ACM code of ethics.

+As always, let me know if you have questions.

+Regards,

+-- SamR

 ## [CSC-207-02 2024Sp] A few notes (Saturday, 2024-03-16)

 Dear Breakers of Spring,